What is IPL?

 Dr. Rivkin’s patients know that they can get in touch with him at any time.
 He’s always in the office at Westside Aesthetics, and is personally involved in every treatment.

-To learn more about Dr. Rivkin’s IPL Photofacial or to schedule a free consultation in Los Angeles, contact us by phone or email today.
+To learn more about Dr. Rivkin’s IPL Photofacial or to schedule a free consultation for IPL in Los Angeles, contact us by phone or email today.